Kids and Bear Safety

 How many different types of bears are in this area?

-The North Shore is home to the smallest and most common bear found across North America, the North American Black Bear.
+The North Shore is home to the smallest and most common bear found across North America: the North American Black Bear.
 The North Shore's dense, vast forests are the perfect home for these agile climbers, who evolved in forested areas and seek safety in the tree canopy.

 How frequent are bear interactions, and how many bears roughly are there around the North Shore?

-In 2020, we identified 27 individuals sighted in communities and forested areas on the periphery of residential areas.
+As there is no research dedicated to black bear numbers in BC or the North Shore, we have no idea how many bears live across North and West Vancouver.
+Every year we receive between 1200 and 1500 reports of bear activity or bear attractants in communities and forested areas on the periphery of residential areas, but of course this does not equal the number of bears.
 Remote areas and watersheds, where fewer people are active, is excellent habitat for bears and we expect there to be more living in those areas.

 What are some “high traffic” bear spots to avoid?

-From sea to sky and across all 3 municipalities, bears travel and live across the North Shore.
-With the exception of central and lower Lonsdale, you could see a bear anywhere, from the beach in Deep Cove to the trails on Cypress Mountain.
+You could see a bear anywhere, from the beach in Deep Cove to the trails on Cypress Mountain.
+We have even been having increasing sightings in the central and lower Lonsdale each year.
 Our Regional and Provincial Parks are areas where bears typically live, always expect to see them there, even on a busy day.
-Understanding seasonal habits, such as bears fishing for salmon in the fall, will help us to avoid areas where we expect them to be.

 What signs of bears to be on the lookout for: what does bear poo look like?

-You will also notice bear claw marks on trees, especially cedars.
 Look for big tracks with 5 toes and 5 claw marks in muddy spots.
 Shredded logs are where bears find bugs, another favourite food.

 What type of local plants do bears eat?

-Black bears are omnivores and 80% or more of their diet is vegetation.
+Black bears are omnivores and 85% or more of their diet is vegetation.
 In early spring, bears enjoy digging up the roots of skunk cabbage.
-They graze on grasses, sedges, horsetails and dandelions.
-Berries are vital to bears and our forests provide them with salmonberries, red and black huckleberries, oval leaf blueberries, mountain ash, salal and more.
-Bears love fruit, pacific crabapples, wild cherries, and backyard fruit trees.
+They graze on grasses, sedges, clover, horsetails and dandelions.

 How to reduce your chances of coming face-to-face with a bear?
 Sing/clap/talk?

-The best tool you have at avoiding a close encounter with a bear is your voice.
-Bears know our voices; your bear bell is too quiet and does not identify you as human.
+The best tool you have to help avoid a close encounter with a bear is your voice.
+Bears know our voices – and we always have it with us – we never forget it at home!
+Bear bells are too quiet and do not identify you as human.
 Talk or sing as you move through areas where bears live.
 Be louder and slower in low visibility areas and when travelling close to water.
 If you’re running or biking, you need to call out often and be louder.
 Using your voice provides bears and other wildlife an opportunity to avoid you and, in most cases, you do not even know they are there.
-Traveling in groups or with children creates more noise and further reduces your chances of meeting a bear.
+Travelling in groups or with children creates more

 Is it safe to enjoy a snack in the woods?
 Are there things we should avoid bringing on a hike or snacks that are less attractive to wildlife?